Bad breath in a child - when can changing the baby’s diet help? Bad breath in a child Sweetish bad breath in a child Komarovsky

-The appearance of a specific odor from the mouth of a child is not as harmless as it might seem at first glance.
-It is important to find out if it is a symptom of a serious illness.
+The appearance of a specific odor from a child’s mouth is not as harmless a phenomenon as it might seem at first glance.
+It is important to find out whether it is a symptom of a serious illness.

-The most common cause of bad breath in a child is poor hygiene.
-It is also the most easily removable: parents need to teach their child to brush their teeth correctly and monitor the regularity of hygiene procedures.
+Most common reason Bad breath in a child is a lack of hygiene.
+It is also the most easily remedied: parents need to teach their child to brush their teeth properly and monitor regular hygiene procedures.

-A child's health is directly related to the quality of nutrition.
-If you have too much protein or sweets in your diet, you may experience bad breath.
-The reason for this is the processes of putrefaction in the intestines.
+The health of a child is directly related to the quality of nutrition.
+If your diet contains too much protein or sweets, you may experience bad smell from mouth.
+The reason for this is the processes of decay in the intestines.

-A specific smell can be the body's reaction to a specific product.
-In this case, he will disappear after brushing his teeth, but he can pursue the child the next day.
-Most often, bad breath remains after consuming the following foods:
+A specific smell may be the body’s reaction to a certain product.
+In this case, it will disappear after brushing the teeth, but may haunt the child the next day.
+Most often, bad breath remains after eating the following foods:

 • Garlic